celador/ForceCode/README.md

 ### Run the extension

 Step 4.
 Press F5 to start debugging the extension.
-A new VSCode window will open up.
-Open your Salesforce project.
+Another VSCode window will open up, which will host your extension.
+Open your Salesforce project and start working.

 ### Debug the extension

 Step 5.
-Find the file for the command you want to run, and put in a breakpoint.
-Run the command to hit the breakpoint and start exploring the variables
+Find the file for the command you want to run and debug, and put in a breakpoint.
+Run the command to hit the breakpoint and start exploring the variables.

+Step 6.
+Have Fun!

 ## Future goals